 Q. What must I be actively doing throughout the next few days / weeks within the recruitment process?

-- A ‘personal’ email / letter should now be sent to all the schools that you wrote to prior to the showcase / league games in the fall season.
+- A ‘personal’ email / letter should now be sent to all the schools that you wrote to prior to the showcase / league games in the fall / spring season.
 This will serve as a reminder of your commitment to their institution.
 Thank them sincerely for their interest if they came to watch you play.
 Continuous communication via phone, email, text should occur between college coach > < prospective student-athlete.

 - Review all your feedback that you have received from the college coach / institutions and revise your favorite page in College Fit Finder.